-Until making homemade nougat, nougat was a mystery to me.
+Until I made homemade nougat, nougat was a mystery to me.
 Nougat was the alien chewy substance found in my least favorite candy bars.
-A request to make Milky Way cupcakes (more on that in a future post) prompted me to research nougat and ultimately to make some myself.
+A request to make Milky Way cupcakes prompted me to research nougat and ultimately to make some myself.

-I learned that while nougat traditionally is a candy prepared with nuts (per Wikipedia: “The word nougat comes from Occitan pan nogat (Occitan pronunciation: [panuˈɣat]), which means nutbread.”), the nougat in Milky Way contains no nuts – it’s a chocolate malt nougat.
-It’s made with egg whites (like a meringue), but with the addition of sugar, corn syrup, malted milk powder, and chocolate.
+While nougat is traditionally a candy prepared with nuts – per Wikipedia: “The word nougat comes from Occitan pan nogat (Occitan pronunciation: [panuˈɣat]), which means nutbread.”) – the nougat in Milky Way contains no nuts.
+It’s a chocolate malt-based nougat.
+It’s made with egg whites (like a meringue), sugar, corn syrup, malted milk powder, and chocolate.

-Despite my distaste for Milky Way bars (even before I became a chocolate snob, I didn’t like ultra-sweet candy bars), I bought one for research purposes.
-Like a teen buying condoms, I hoped that I wasn’t spotted by anyone who knew me.
 Very often, foods that I don’t like become magically delicious when I make them myself.
 This was not the case with nougat.
 My homemade nougat was a spot-on match for Milky Way’s nougat – sticky and sickeningly sweet.
-Do you like Milky Way bars?
-You’ll love this stuff!
+If you like Milky Way bars, you’ll love this stuff!

-I got the malted milk nougat recipe from Elizabeth LaBau at About.com.
-I am reprinting it below with a few minor changes and my notes.
+I got the original malted milk nougat recipe from Elizabeth LaBau, who wrote it for About.com.
+I am reprinting it below with changes and my notes.

 Nougat With Chocolate Malt – Like in Milky Way Bars